chalabaj/Snafu/README.md

  H     0.892841     0.000000    -0.315663

 4) Launching:
 The LAUNCHER folder contains launchSNAFU and SNAFUS bash scripts which will start the simulation.
-These are customized for Linux cluster-type computers with queuing systems (e.g. SGE, PBS).
+These are customized for Linux cluster-type computers with queuing systems (e.g. SGE).
 The launchSNAFU is not needed when running SNAFU directly without queuing; SNAFUS script must be adjusted as it takes SGE queuing parameters like JOB_ID env variable.
 The launcher:
 - submit the job to que